FEMA Flood Map Service Center: Products and Tools Overview

 Basic Map-Viewing Tools

-FEMA’s Flood Insurance Rate Maps (FIRMs) are approximately two feet by three feet in size when printed to full-scale.
+FEMA's Flood Insurance Rate Maps (FIRMs) are approximately two feet by three feet in size when printed to full-scale.
 A FIRMette is a full-scale section of a FIRM that you create yourself and is formatted to print on most home/office printers.
 FIRMettes can be used in all aspects of the National Flood Insurance Program, including floodplain management, flood insurance and the enforcement of mandatory flood insurance purchase requirements.
-The Web tool and the Desktop application enable users to create FIRMettes.
-The FIRMette tools also allows users to view LOMCs associated with the current FIRM.
+FEMA provides several tools for users to create FIRMettes as described below.

 In areas with modernized data, a completed MSC Address Search will offer an "Interactive Map" option which will open FEMA’s National Flood Hazard Layer (NFHL) in FEMA’s Geoplatform with the location of interest in the center of the view.
 This is a fast way to view flood hazard data such as base flood elevations and flood hazard boundaries without the need to download a file or an application.
 For more information on the NFHL see the NFHL page for more information.